-The PLGA Foundation established the Pediatric Low-Grade Astrocytoma Program (PLGA Program) at Dana-Farber Cancer Institute in 2007.
-The purpose of the Program is to find more effective, less toxic treatments and a cure for children battling brain tumors.
+The Pediatric Low-Grade Astrocytoma (PLGA) Program at Dana-Farber Cancer Institute formed in 2007 with the mandate to find more effective, less toxic treatments and a cure for children battling brain tumors.
 The program consists of families, friends, physicians, nurses and scientists all working together towards our common goal to improve outcomes for all children diagnosed with these devastating tumors.